tobiasBora/docker-tox-git-pulseaudio/README.md

 # Dockerized Spotify

 Run Firefox inside an isolated [Docker](http://www.docker.io) container.
 This is achieved by sharing a socket for X11 and PulseAudio.
 This code is based on the terlar code for spotify [docker-spotify-pulseaudio](https://github.com/terlar/docker-spotify-pulseaudio).
-This version does not get/save the configuration of firefox in the user home, everything stays inside the docker container.
+This version does not get/save the configuration of firefox in the user home, everything stay inside the docker container.

 ## Instructions